archae0pteryx/pay-me-by/README.md

   > I'll have to get back to you

 Because it's injected via a pre-commit hook, deleting the injection from the `index.html` will only result in it being re injected on the next commit...

-Wanna bet their new "Much More Affordable Contractor" - working for $8/hr - doesn't know what a pre-commit hook is?
-How's their code review?

 You can find all this out and more by running this simple curl command in the project directory: